raniya02/dtn_crypto_chat/README.md

 In **TERMINAL 5**, enter the following commands:

 ```
-source .venv/bin/activate   # Activates the Python virtual environment
+cd ud3tn && make virtualenv && source .venv/bin/activate && cd ..

-test/dtn_crypto_chat/send_revocation_status.sh -m chat   # Runs the bash script
+./scripts/send_revocation_status.sh -m chat
 ```

-This bash script operates in two modes: `chat` for regular usage, as in this case, and "evaluation" for testing purposes.
+This bash script operates in two modes: `chat` for regular usage, as in this case, and `evaluation` for testing purposes.

  The script starts a µD3TN instance and establishes a connection between this service instance and the CA. The service instance then sends a specific message to the CA, which triggers the CA to send revocation status updates to each user in the system.
 In  `chat` mode, it is assumed that the CA's IP address is set to `localhost`.
 If this is not the case, the correct IP address needs to be manually set in the bash variable `IP_CA` in line 107 of `send_revocation_status.sh`.

 If the certificate is generated and the revocation status update is received on the same day, the CA will always have to compute a hash chain of length 365 when calculating the revocation status hash (assuming the certificate's validity period is one year), while the user will have to compute a hash chain of length to verify the revocation status hash.
 To test the application's functionality with non-zero hash chain lengths for users, a feature to mock the current date is included and triggered in this step.
-The mocked date is hard-coded to August 9, 2024.
-If a different date needs to be mocked, you must manually change the `manipulated_date` variable in `node.py` (if the specified date has already passed, it is essential to update this variable).
+The mocked date is **hard-coded to August 9, 2025**.
+If a different date needs to be mocked (e.g. if this date is already in the past), you must manually change the `manipulated_date` variable in `node.py` (if the specified date has already passed, it is essential to update this variable).
 To disable the mocked date functionality, comment in line 60 in `node.py` (`self.manipulated_date = None`) and comment out line 59 (`self.manipulated_date = datetime.datetime(2025, 8, 9)`).

 After the revocation status update is successfully received, the new status is also integrated into the ongoing chat between Alice and Bob.
 All subsequent messages between them will include the updated revocation status until another update is received.